School of Humanities

 The Dale Center for the Study of War and Society is also pleased to offer several Colonel W. Wayde Benson (USMC ret.)
 Fellowships every academic year, which offer a stipend to exceptional students specializing in the field of War & Society in Southern Miss's graduate history program.
 Stipends are available to newly admitted and current graduate students on assistantships, and are announced each summer.

-The Dale Center Graduate Fellowship is a twelve-month assistantship issued to a graduate student in the history department.
+The Pat and Jean Welsh Dale Center Graduate Fellowship is a twelve-month assistantship issued to a graduate student in the history department.
 Beyond planning for regular events, this graduate assistant will also be responsible for a myriad of other tasks throughout the year, including managing the Dale Center’s digital presence and creating marketing materials.

 Margaret Boone Dale Fellowship for Research in Women and War